Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Flame Machine Buying Guide 2025: How to Choose the Right Model for Your Event

-, by Joe Choi, 11 min reading time
+, by Joe Choi, 13 min reading time

 Flame Machine Buying Guide 2025: How to Choose the Right Flame Machine for Your Event

 Confused by all the flame machine options out there?
 You're not alone.
 Between propane and powder, DMX and remote control, buying your first (or tenth) flame machine can feel like a gamble.
+For an overview, you can check our post on what a fire machine is.

 So let's make it simple.
 This guide is built for DJs who want reliable fire effects, event planners who care about safety, and venue owners who want to impress (not panic) the audience.